agvxov/cursed_c/README.md

 ### 'a' array
 When accessing an array element,
 `a[n]` is equivalent to `&a + n`.
-Note that the addess is taken only figuratively, the array `a` decays to a pointer to the first element, so the more scientific notation is `*(a + n)`
+Note that the address is taken only figuratively, the array `a` decays to a pointer to the first element, so the more scientific notation is `*(a + n)`
 #### Smiles